kidGodzilla/framework/README.md

 To demonstrate this, I created a very small (~300 loc) "framework" called **Framework**.
 Ideally, you might learn something from it, or use it to gain insight into where the javascript language (and frameworks!) could move once new features like `Object.observe` are implemented.
 Thanks for looking!

+## Features

+If you find something useful & would like to improve this repository, or think something's missing (maybe something you're used to in one of the major frameworks), please, open an issue or make a pull request.

 ## Plug

 If you enjoyed this, please take a look at our project, <a href="http://featurekit.co">featurekit</a>.
 It's the simplest way to share updates with your users & gain valuable feedback to improve your product.
 Even better, it's free.